Advice Complexity of Adaptive Priority Algorithms: Models

 When including advice, one can ask how computationally expensive it is to generate that advice.
-This could vary significantly from one algorithm/application to the next, but the model allows it to be very expensive.
-This is in line with the information-theoretic nature of the priority model itself.
-Observe that the priority model does not impose any computational restrictions on priority function or even decisions of the algorithm.
-This is similar to other areas of theoretical computer science, such as online algorithms, communication complexity, decision tree complexity, and so on.
-These models sidestep hard computational questions, such as $P$ vs. $NP$, by introducing informational bottlenecks.
+This could vary significantly from one algorithm/application to the next, but the model allows anything; the priority model does not impose any computational restrictions on priority functions or decisions by the algorithm.
+This is in line with the information-theoretic nature of the priority model and similar to other areas, such as online algorithms, communication complexity, decision tree complexity, etc. These models sidestep hard computational questions, such as P vs.\ NP, by introducing informational bottlenecks.
 The strengths of this information-theoretic modeling are that it makes the proven lower bounds stronger and that it makes it possible to prove results that do not depend on unproven assumptions in complexity theory.
-The main weakness of this information-theoretic modeling is that algorithms designed might be impractical.
+The main weakness of this information-theoretic modeling is that the algorithms that are designed might be impractical.
 However, priority algorithms achieving good approximation ratios tend to have easily computable priority functions and easily computable decisions.
-Unfortunately, when it comes to advice, it is often not easily computable.
-There is a generic trick one can use to go from priority algorithms with advice to an offline algorithm with the same approximation ratio.
-If the algorithm uses advice of length $\ell$ then one can enumerate all $2^\ell$ advice strings and execute the algorithm on each of them keeping track of the best run.
-This conversion is only efficient for small values of $\ell$, but even larger values of $\ell$ might lead to interesting offline algorithms.
-This is the case for algorithms that achieve optimality for NP-hard problems and can lead to exponential time algorithms with improved runtimes compared to brute force.
-This is, indeed, the case for our adaptive priority algorithm (see Section~\ref{sec:vc}) with advice for vertex cover on graphs of maximum degree $3$.
-It uses at most $15n/46$ bits of advice on graphs with $n$ vertices.
-Using the generic trick, we obtain an optimal offline algorithm that runs in time $2^{\frac{15 n}{46}} \poly(n)< 1.254^n \poly(n)$.
-This is much better than the naive $2^n \poly(n)$ brute force method; however, there are other more involved optimal offline algorithms achieving even better runtimes.
-To the best of our knowledge, the current state of the art offline algorithm for this problem has runtime $\approx 1.08^n \poly(n)$~\cite{IssacJ13}, but that algorithm does not arise out of a priority algorithm with advice, and no priority algorithm without advice can achieve an approximation ratio better than 4/3~\cite{BorodinBLM2010}.

-A significant motivation for originally introducing and studying priority algorithms was to develop a framework for proving lower bounds for a large collection algorithms at the same time: Establishing that no fixed (or adaptive) priority algorithm can attain a certain approximation ratio implies that one has to look beyond this fairly broad design pattern to possibly discover an algorithm with a better approximation ratio.
-We note that this motivation is just as relevant for the design of exact or approximation algorithms using the framework outlined above.